 Blaming Other People for Your Emotions

 Have you ever blamed other people for how you are feeling?
 They did wrong, you're the victim and your feelings are therefore justified.
 But if there are no excuses, then you have to take responsibility for your emotions.
-If they did wrong, why are you feeling bad?
+With the power of no more excuses, you will realize that if they did wrong, you shouldn't feel bad.
 Their mistakes have nothing to do with you.
 You'll only feel bad if you actually believe that what they did is a reflection of who you are.

 I realized this about two years ago when I was moping about something, convinced I was the victim and therefore my upset was justified.
 I felt like shit.
 So I was giving my power to another person.
 A person that, on top of it, was truly trying their best, it's just they're very different form me, so I still felt completely bulldozed.